cursey/reframework-book/src/troubleshooting/VR-Troubleshooting.md

 ## Builds with better performance and fixed TAA

+(This only applies to RT builds of RE2/3/7, RE8 and newer games)

 In REFramework's **pd-upscaler builds**, TAA is completely fixed, and performance is greatly improved with a new renderer.
 Optionally, DLSS, FSR2, XeSS can be used.

 This will eventually make its way into the stable builds, but you can find the **pd-upscaler** builds here, with a GitHub account: [https://github.com/praydog/REFramework/actions](https://github.com/praydog/REFramework/actions)